 Chances are that many people seeking help and support for the first time are feeling some or all of this.
 It can seem like there are more reasons to do nothing than to reach out.
 But that insistent inner voice won’t go away: ‘I can’t go on like this – I need help…’.

+How do I find the right therapist?
 Psychotherapists and counsellors are professionally trained and experienced and abide by the ethical standards set by their professional bodies.
 The terms are sometimes used interchangeably, but a counsellor tends to offer more goal-oriented and perhaps shorter-term solutions to life problems, whereas a psychotherapist works in a deeper way with issues that may have arisen early in life and may be impacting present-day feelings and behaviours.
 Whichever orientation he or she has, they can be trusted to hold you and your story in the confidential, safe space of the therapy room.
+Finding the right therapist and affordable therapy can take time as you may need to investigate therapists profiles or wait for a particular therapist to become available.

 Yes, the journey can be challenging sometimes, but so are the issues or life events that brought you here.
 In the end, psychotherapy and counselling are very freeing.
 Life is too precious to spend it in a prison of pain from the past.